1. Home

 The car depreciation limit should also be borne in mind.
 The depreciation limit operates independently of, and is currently less than, the luxury car limit.

-Vehicles costing more than the depreciation limit may still fall under the luxury car limit for the proposed EV concession, but the difference will potentially be a lost depreciation claim, or (until 30 June 2023) a foregone amount of outright deduction under the instant asset deduction rules.
+Vehicles costing more than the depreciation limit may still fall under the luxury car limit for the proposed EV concession, but an amount up to the difference will potentially be a lost depreciation claim.

-Luxury Car (Fuel Efficient) Threshold and Depreciation Limit for 2022-23
+Luxury Car (Fuel Efficient) Threshold and Depreciation Limits

 Western Australia Zero Emission Vehicle (ZEV) Rebate